MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 ```
 Msg.
 50000, Level 16, State 1, Line 3
-No staff member with such id
+No staff member with such an id
 ```

-If we don't specicy an error number, the error number will always be `50000`
+If we don't specify an error number, the error number will always be `50000`

 Let's change the message text with `placeholders`